Rayhan-Ahmed-7/git-practice/git.md

 git revert is used to undo a commit or remove the code of a commit by creating a new commit that reverses the changes made by a previous commit.
 Unlike git reset, which moves HEAD and can remove commits, git revert preserves history by adding a new commit.

 git rebase main rebase is used to maintain a cleaner git history if you want the latest changes in your branch from main do this this won't effect your git log history
+* first git will check what's the last commit that match with my branch with main then it will put aside our branch commit's and start to add all the new commit of the main branch then it will apply the out branch commits on top of it serially